-His Honour Judge Kramer was the principal TCC Judge for Newcastle during the period of this report.
+His Honour Judge Kramer and His Honour Judge Davies-White KC were the principal TCC Judges for Newcastle during the period of this report.
+After many years of valuable service, His Honour Judge Kramer retired in November 2023.

-During the period October 2021 to September 2022 there were 3 new TCC claims issued or transferred during the period specified in this report.
+During the period October 2022 to September 2023 there were 13 new TCC claims issued or transferred during the period specified in this report.

-In contrast there were 5 claims issued or transferred in the previous year.
+In contrast there were 3 claims issued or transferred in the previous year.

-The graph below shows the number of new TCC claims brought to the Newcastle Civil Justice Centre from October 2019 to September 2022, for comparison:
+The graph below shows the number of new TCC claims brought to the Newcastle Civil Justice Centre from October 2020 to September 2023, for comparison: